 The Sustainability Research Grants were created through the Class of 2010’s gift to the University.
-The grants will be distributed through a collaborative venture between the Office of Sustainability and the Undergraduate Research Program.
-A maximum of three grants of $1,000 each are awarded to students to perform research related to sustainability at Elon University.
+The grants are distributed through a collaborative venture between the Office of Sustainability and the Undergraduate Research Program.
+A maximum of three grants of $1,000 each are awarded to students to perform research related to sustainability.
 Students from all disciplines who are or will be engaged in independent, faculty-mentored undergraduate research related to sustainability are encouraged to apply.
 The recipients of the awards are known as Sustainability Research Scholars.

-Funding associated with a Sustainability Research Grants can be used to support any project related expenses.
+Funding associated with a Sustainability Research Grant can be used to support any project related expenses.
 The award may be applied to tuition in cases of demonstrated high financial need.

 All equipment and software purchased with sustainability grant funds become property of Elon University.

 September 27, 2019

 The mentor/student team must submit (via email) the completed application to the Director of Sustainability (firstname.lastname@example.org) and and complete the Google form (link is provided on the application) by 5 p.m. on the date of the deadline.